jundalisay/superb/content/en/research/einstein/particle-problem/part-3.md

-+++
+---
-title=  "How to fit electricity into General Relativity" heading=  "Part 3" description=  "As the divergence of the left side of (4) vanishes identically, this means that among all the ﬁeld equations those 4 identities exist which are needed for their compatibility" author=  "Einstein and Rosen" image=  "/covers/pproblem.jpg"
+title: "How to fit electricity into General Relativity"
+description: "As the divergence of the left side of (4) vanishes identically, this means that among all the ﬁeld equations those 4 identities exist which are needed for their compatibility"
-+++
+image: "/covers/pproblem.jpg"
+author: "Einstein and Rosen"
+image: "/covers/pproblem.jpg"
+date: 2020-01-30
+---

 <!-- Part 3.
 COMBINED FIELD.
 ELECTRICITY                       -->